 Difference Between Eating Marijuana And Smoking Pot

-When considering the dangers of eating marijuana vis-à-vis smoking it, two perspectives must be adopted.
+When considering the dangers of edible marijuana vis-à-vis smoking, two perspectives must be adopted.
 The first is the danger to the people around.
 Smoking oftentimes sparks complaints from neighbors because of the smell and the secondhand smoke that results.
 Edible marijuana, on the other hand, gives a more discreet way to take in cannabis without anyone around feeling offended.
 The second safety aspect is the effect of pot on the body bearing in mind that it has been used for medical purposes for a very long time.

-Negative Effects of Marijuana Edibles
+Negative Effects of Pot Edibles

 Altered Brain Function